hazthompson/chattyApp/README.md

 # Chatty App

-A simple is a full stack web application build with React, Websockets and Express.
+A full stack web application build with React, Websockets and Express.

-This app is a simple chat app which allows multiple clients to join a conversation, change their username and view how many clients are currently online.
+This is a simple chat app which allows multiple clients to join a conversation, change their username and view how many clients are currently online.

 ## Getting started